|| Home | Cafes A-K | Cafes L-Z | Cafe of the Month | Cafe News | Join Us ||

 Meghan Williams started drinking wine at an early age "at my late grandfather’s table in California and the wines we drank were usually French and usually a Grand Cru.
 My grandfather was a founding member of the Beverly Hills Wine and Food Society, in California, and is the only man I have ever known who had French crystal Baccarat Romanee Conti wine glasses in multiples of 12 and used them!
 Basically I am a “label drinker”, which means I find a winemaker/vineyard I like and then buy more of it.
 Of course, like so many, I am more than a little star-struck at the fabulous wines being made in Australia and am gleefully getting to know some big Aussie reds and cool whites!"

-Stewart Dawes works for Nova Magazine as well as being original instigator of the Sydneycafes.com.au website.
+Stewart Dawes is the original instigator of the Sydneycafes.com.au website.